solar panels for office buildings in Southampton

 Local cost data — what Southampton office occupiers pay for solar in 2026

-A typical Southampton office with 50-250 employees in a 2,000-6,000 sqm building pays £42,000 a year on grid electricity at current commercial fixed-contract rates.
-Larger HQ buildings in Eastleigh Lakeside — often 15,000-30,000 sqm — spend £150,000-£600,000+ annually.
-Serviced-office operators in Southampton typically pay £40-£80 per sqm in electricity on an inclusive-rent basis, recovering this through the gross-rent uplift over leased terms.
+A typical Southampton office with 50-250 staff in a 2,000-6,000 sqm building pays around £42,000 a year for grid electricity at current commercial fixed-contract rates.
+Larger HQ buildings at Adanac Park or on the Eastleigh/Whiteley parks — 15,000-30,000 sqm — run to £150,000-£600,000+ annually.
+Serviced-office operators around Ocean Village and the city centre typically pay £40-£80 per sqm on an inclusive-rent basis.

-- £900-£1,200 per kWp for systems below 100 kWp (typical small managed office, professional services suite, ground-floor retail-office combination)
+- £900-£1,200 per kWp for systems below 100 kWp (small managed office, professional-services suite)

-- £780-£950 per kWp for systems 100-500 kWp (typical multi-let office, mid-sized HQ, serviced office building)
+- £780-£950 per kWp for systems 100-500 kWp (multi-let office, mid-sized HQ)

-- £700-£850 per kWp for systems above 500 kWp (typical headquarters, business park, multi-building campus)
+- £700-£850 per kWp for systems above 500 kWp (headquarters, business-park campus)

 Solar for Southampton office sub-types — sizing and economics

-Planning, MEES and ESG considerations specific to Southampton
+Planning, MEES and ESG specific to Southampton

 Postcodes covered across Southampton

-We deliver commercial office solar PV installations across all Southampton postcode districts, including SO14, SO15, SO16, SO17, SO18, SO19, SO31, SO40, SO45, SO50, SO52, SO53.
-Our service area also covers neighbouring towns and districts: Eastleigh, Totton, Romsey, Hedge End, Fareham.
+We install commercial office solar across every Southampton postcode district — SO14, SO15, SO16, SO17, SO18 and SO19 in the city, and out through SO31, SO40, SO45, SO50, SO52 and SO53.
+Our service area also covers the neighbouring south Hampshire towns: Eastleigh, Totton, Romsey, Hedge End and Fareham.

 For nearby cities and conurbations also within our service area, see our dedicated pages for Portsmouth, Winchester, and Bournemouth.